hale2024/SE-Test-Case-Prep/README.md

-<h1>Preparing Test Cases</h1>
+<h1>Preparing Test Cases on Soccer Players Filtering Program</h1>

+<h2>Acknowledgment</h2>
 This assignment is done as part of KAIST Introduction of Software Engineering CS350 course.
-I prepared test cases based on the functional requirements in the above cs350_spring2022_pr2.pdf file.

 The instructions for this assignment are found inside cs350_spring2022_pr2.pdf.

 My detailed description of my test cases can be found in pr2_Halleluyah_20200816.pdf.